 - 1 cup frozen nectarine chunks

-- (Note: I cut organic pineapple and nectarine fresh myself and placed them in the freezer for about an hour, but previously cut frozen fruit works well here too)
+- (Note: I cut organic pineapple and nectarine fresh myself and placed them in the freezer for about an hour, but previously cut frozen fruit works fine too)

 - 1 1/2 cups coconut water, or more if needed

-- 1 big scoop peach sorbet (1/2 cup, and lemon sorbet would work well too)
+- 1 big scoop peach or lemon sorbet (about 1/2 cup)

-- 1 tablespoon of honey, add this if you like it sweeter
+- 1 tablespoon of honey, add more if you like it sweeter

 - FOR THE FRUIT SKEWERS

-- For 4 skewers, I used about 1/4 cup each of the following fresh fruit:
+- For 4 skewers, use about 1/4 cup each of the following fresh fruits: